slash3b/slash3b.github.io/_posts/2017-08-30-additional-criteria-in-the-join-clause.markdown

     |  6 |      2 |          10 |  Sixth |

-And what we need is to select all docs with docvalues where `property_id` is 9, thus we inted to get NULL result for those who does not have corresponding record in the docvalues.
+And what we need is to select all docs with docvalues where `property_id` is 9, thus we intend to get NULL result for those who does not have corresponding record in the docvalues.
 Right?

 So the first mumbling query is the trivial one:

     SELECT docs.id, property_id, value FROM docs